erlange/wbm-dl/README.md

     Contains full path in the output directory where the file is saved.
 If this value is empty an error might have occured.
 You can then consult the `ErrorMsg` to examine the error and use the `Source` to manually download the individual file.
 * `Time`
     The time the `Source` responds to the request.
 The time is in `yyyyMMdd hh:mm:ss` .NET format and might not conform to the standard JSON datetime format.

+## Considerations
+A website archive is nothing but gets bigger.
+It can get so big with millions of files.
+Certain aspects must therefore come into considerations.

+It is always advisable to limit the downloads each session with filtering options, including, but not limited to:
+- Filtering by certain timestamps with `-f` or `-t` options
+- Filtering by certain files with `-O` option
+- Do not download what you don't need with `-X` option
+- Minimize the number of simultaneous download by using small number to the `-c` option

+It is a good ettiquete to crawl politely.
+Avoid mass-scraping by overloading them with too many requests for too many big files as this will surely hurt the server.
+If this occurs too often, they might take measures to block downloader tools such as this one, and in the long run, might lead to anti-scraping legal actions.

+That said.
+So download wisely.

 ## Contributing
 Contributions are welcome.
 Just pull an issue or pull request from GitHub.